Introduction

 Introduction.

-3. Otherwise, contact an authorized Volkswagen dealer or authorized Volkswagen Service Facility and have the vehicle taken away by a tow truck if necessary.
+3. If the correct threaded mount cannot be found, or if the cover, mounting point, or towing eye appears damaged, contact an authorized Volkswagen dealer or authorized Volkswagen Service Facility and have the vehicle taken away by a tow truck if necessary.

 The towing eye must always be kept in the vehicle ⇒